Mindstormsman/flaME/README.md

     about 4 clicks instead of typing 4 lines of code

+Random Object Brush

+	A brush that places one of the selected Objects at random with a specified density

+ 	Good for Rocks Trees and Buildings

 # "Chicken and Egg" Problems

 These are Suggestions that would require support from something else before I can start adding support to Flame